 Pische starts with berries he buys by the kilo once a year from the raccoglitore, experts who harvest them from November to February in the hills using a special tool.
-He then puts the fruit through a giant fan to separate out the leaves and twigs before infusing them into a 96-proof neutral-grain alcohol.
+He then puts the fruit through a giant fan to separate the leaves and twigs before infusing the berries in a 96-proof neutral-grain alcohol.
 For up to 60 days, they sit in special rotating containers, where they’re tested frequently for the right infusion.

 Pische then strains the liquid, removes the fruit and presses it to extract the pulp, which is mixed back in with the liquid.
 He says the pressing is an important step because it determines the strength of the finished product.

 The mixture is allowed to rest for 10 days before it’s put through a special filter that uses flour and silk to remove impurities.
-A complex formula is then applied to adjust the final level of alcohol—32 to 34 percent—with the addition of a solution of sugar and water.
+A complex formula is then applied to adjust the final level of alcohol—32% to 34%—with the addition of a solution of sugar and water.